Definition of CENSUS from Wikipedia <http://en.wikipedia.org/wiki/Census>

 Explore Census Data (U.S. Census Bureau) - central starting point to access a large collection of published reports and economic census topics.
 Some examples of previously published reports include the following special topics:

 In addition to these sets of standardized censuses of the nation's economy, there are hundreds of other statistical resources produced by the U.S. government, including monthly reports on energy & fuels; monthly reports on money, credit & banking; quarterly reports on labor; annual reports of crime and of education.

 This listing is just the tip of the iceberg.
-Depending on what specific product or service you are focusing on, there can be a specific U.S. government statistical report that focuses on something as narrow as quarterly data of refrigerated truck shipments of fresh ctirus, moving from the Mexico/Texas border, that were headed to the Boston area, versus 7 other domestic destinations (see page 2 of this PDF document)!
+Depending on what specific product or service you are focusing on, there can be a specific U.S. government statistical report that focuses on something as narrow as quarterly data of refrigerated truck shipments of fresh fruits & vegetables moving from selected agricultural districts that were headed to 9 metropolitan destinations (see pages 2 & 3 of this PDF document)!

 You can also view a grid chart showing you what economic censuses will be released in the near future, in the Census Bureau's Data Release Schedule (which is available by Industry, selected Topics and by Geography).

 Most of the Economic Census resources mentioned above include data & analytical reports that make use of NAICS or SIC codes to cluster & compare information about corporations and industries.
 This is common for most governmental agencies in North America, as well as finding these code numbers in business oriented analytical resources produced by for-profit service firms.